borg286/sevtech2/README.md

 ![image alt text]({{ site.url }}/public/BMbpD6rCZ1qoniF20u7H2A_img_4.png)

-* You can tell the gearbox and axle are connected right by seeing the axle turn
+* You can tell the gearbox and axle are connected right by seeing the axle turn.

-* Making a 4th axle allows the millstone (power must come from bottom of millstone) to be powered here instead of by hand.
+* Making a 4th axle allows the mill stone (power must come from top/bottom of millstone) to be powered here instead of by hand.

+* You don't need the axle between the gearbox and waterwheel, but is helpful later when needing the space to surround the mill stone with hoppers

 * Because Better With Mods drop all products on the ground so wooden hoppers are your friend, or put it over some water you've removed, thus creating a natural whirlpool into a (underwater net thingy) which stores items.